AdaCore/libadalang/README.md

 Install
 -------

-Once you built libadalang, you can install the library in any place you want:
+Once you built Libadalang, you can install the library in any place you want:

     $ python ada/manage.py install $INSTALL_DIR